SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 1. Open a second instance of Visual Studio Code.
 1. With Teams Toolkit open in Visual Studio Code, select **Create a new app**.
 1. In the **Select an option** drop down, select **Outlook add-in**, and then select **Taskpane**.
+1. Select the folder where you want to create the add-in.
 1. Give a name (with no spaces) to the project when prompted and Teams Toolkit will create the project with basic files and scaffolding *and open it in a separate Visual Studio Code window*.
 You will used this project as a source for files and markup that you add to the Teams project.
 1. Although you won't be developing this project, verify that it can be sideloaded from Visual Studio Code before you continue.
 Use the following steps: